Skip to main content

 Chaincode Development Setup

-This guide walks you through setting up your complete development environment for the distributed hash ledger project.
-The installation process takes approximately 20-30 minutes.
+This guide provides comprehensive instructions for configuring your development environment for the distributed hash ledger project.
+The installation process typically requires 20-30 minutes to complete.

 • Go (v1.20+) - Primary programming language